p4lang/p4c/docs/IR.md

 ### Frontend

-The frontend will parse the source code into IR that corresponds directly to the source code.
-It will then run a series of passes like type-checking (modifying nodes to indicate their inferred types), constant folding, dead code elimination, etc.  The initial IR tree will correspond to the source code (Probably the root will be a Global or Scope object), and then various mostly target independent transformation will be done.
-Any complex scoping or structuring in the code will be flattened here.
+The frontend parses the source code into IR that corresponds directly to the source code.
+It then runs a series of passes like type-checking (modifying nodes to indicate their inferred types), constant folding, dead code elimination, etc.  The initial IR tree corresponds to the source code, and then various mostly target independent transformation are done.
+Complex scoping or structuring in the code is flattened here.

 ### Mid-end

 The mid-end is where transformations that depend somewhat on the target, but are not specific resource allocations, take place.
-Tables or other objects that are too complex as-is will be split into multiple tables or otherwise transformed to make them implementable.
-At some point the mid-end will transform the IR into a form that matches the target hierarchy.
+At some point the mid-end transforms the IR into a form that matches the target capabilities.

 ### Pass Managers